21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Have you ever felt so overwhelmed by a decision that you failed to make any choice at all?
 It’s a common problem that results in a kind of paralysis.
 Since you can’t decide on one thing, you decide on nothing.

-That’s not the response you want your exit popup to inspire.
+That’s not the response you want your exit intent popup to inspire.
 Instead, you want your visitors to take immediate action.

 Never include more than two or three possible offers.
 Even that might be pushing it, especially if you don’t know your target audience very well.